spotinst/terraform-provider-spotinst/docs/resources/ocean_aks_np.md

 * `controller_cluster_id` - (Required) Enter a unique Ocean cluster identifier.
 Cannot be updated.
 This needs to match with string that was used to install the controller in the cluster, typically clusterName + 8 digit string.
 * `health` - (Optional) The Ocean AKS Health object.
   * `grace_period` - (Optional, Default: `600`) The amount of time to wait, in seconds, from the moment the instance has launched until monitoring of its health checks begins.
+  * `should_replace_unhealthy_instances` - (Optional, Default: `false`) Indicates whether Ocean automatically replaces nodes that remain in a NotReady or Unschedulable state.
+When `false`, unhealthy nodes are detected but not replaced.
+When `true`, unhealthy nodes are automatically replaced.
+  * `health_check_unhealthy_duration_before_replacement` - (Optional, Default: `180`) The amount of time, in seconds, a node is allowed to remain unhealthy after the grace period has elapsed before Ocean automatically replaces it.
+Valid values are in range `[120-3600]`.
 * `name` - (Required) Add a name for the Ocean cluster.
 * `headrooms` - (Optional) Specify the custom headroom per VNG.
 Provide a list of headroom objects.
   * `cpu_per_unit` - (Optional) Configure the number of CPUs to allocate the headroom.
 CPUs are denoted in millicores, where 1000 millicores = 1 vCPU.